 Conduct a business impact analysis

 Once you’ve established your business continuity team, conduct a business impact analysis (BIA).
 Identify the risks that could affect your organization and evaluate the degree of harm each could inflict upon its operations, such as regulatory fines, unfulfilled SLAs, or loss of income.
 Consider surveying individual team members to learn what they believe the risks are for the specific function or process they oversee, what impacts would occur during a disruption, and what resources, tools, or processes would be needed to maintain service.
-Organize the impacts by priority; keeping staff safe should be highest priority, followed by those with the greatest economic and operational impacts.
+Organize the impacts by priority; keeping staff safe should be the highest priority, followed by those with the greatest economic and operational impacts.

 Identify recovery strategies